Free website audit · a plan and a fair price built around your business · no lock-in

 7. Changes to this policy

 If we ever add a cookie to this site, the table in section 4 changes before the cookie ships, and the "last updated" date above is bumped.
-Material changes (e.g. a new analytics cookie) will trigger a consent banner — we won't quietly add tracking.
+Material changes (e.g. a new analytics cookie) will trigger a consent banner, we will not quietly add tracking.
 The changelog at the bottom of this page logs every revision.

 8. Related policies